Skip to main content

 Treatment for this stage depends on whether or not you want to be able to have children (maintain fertility) and whether or not the cancer has grown into blood or lymph vessels (called lymphovascular invasion).

-Treatment options for women who want to maintain fertility
+Treatment options if you want to maintain fertility

-A cone biopsy is the preferred procedure for women who want to have children after the cancer is treated.
+A cone biopsy is the preferred procedure if you want to have children after the cancer is treated.

 • If the edges of the cone don’t contain cancer cells (called negative margins), the woman can be watched closely without further treatment as long as the cancer doesn’t come back.